 Peer tutors have gone through training to help assist you with homework, assignments, and example problems from class.
-Peer tutoring at the LRC is done on a drop-in basis, is one-on-one, and is free.
+Peer tutoring at the LRC is one-on-one and is free.
 All LRC tutoring is located on the 10th floor of the Library.
 Tutoring is available for most Chemistry, Physics, and Math courses and for many Engineering, Biology and Computer Science courses.

 - MIE 210